bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 62°
-- Light Rain
+- Drizzle
-- 89% humidity
+- 84% humidity
 - 5 mph wind
-- 100% cloud cover
+- 97% cloud cover
 - 46 AQI 🟩
-- 0.01 inches of rain in the past 24 hours
+- 0.02 inches of rain in the past 24 hours
-- 0.52 inches of rain expected in the next 48 hours
+- 0.51 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>